IRL

 Are you sure you want to delete this message?

-Ok, so a quick reminder: the legal drinking age in Australia is 18 years old, and recreational drugs are illegal.
+Ok, so a quick reminder: the legal drinking age in Australia is 18 years old, and most recreational drugs are illegal.

 Your capacity to give consent may be impaired by alcohol or drugs.